Automotive Technology Requirements

 Main Content

-The Automotive Technology major prepares students for challenging careers and advancement in the automotive, truck, diesel, equipment, ground mobility, and related industries.
-The major is recognized both nationally and internationally for its quality, excellence, and prominence.
-Current trends indicate that the industry will continue to experience rapid change and development for improving performance, fuel efficiency, emission reduction, and passenger comfort and safety.
-In addition, advances in autonomous mobility systems, embedded technologies, industry business practices, and evolving consumer markets and regulations all point to a strong need for individuals with an understanding and passion for the industry.
+Current trends indicate that the many industries surrounding ground mobility will continue to experience rapid changes and development for: improving performance, fuel efficiency, emission reduction, and passenger comfort and safety.
+Advancements in autonomous mobility systems, embedded technologies, industry business practices, and evolving consumer markets and regulations all point to the need for individuals with a thorough understanding of the technology systems, advanced diagnostics, and industry business operations.

 Bachelor of Science (B.S.) in Automotive Technology